tektutor/openshift-nov-2023/README.md

 ## OpenShift High Level Architecture

 ## OpenShift Common Resources
+- Pod
-- Pod - group of CRI-o containers, a configuration(JSON object) that is stored/managed within etcd database
+  - group of CRI-o containers, a configuration(JSON object) that is stored/managed within etcd database
+  - one Pod represents one running instance of an application
+  - ideally only one main application should be running within a Pod
 - ReplicaSet
   - a configuration that is stored/managed within etcd database
   - is a JSON object